prometheusresearch/baseline-codebase/src/rex.mart/test/test_ctl.rst

       -r/--runlist=RUNLIST     : The Mart RunList that details the batch creation of multiple Mart databases.
 If this option is specified, the --owner and --definition options cannot be used.
 To reference a runlist file that is embedded in a RexDB package, use the notation "some.package:/path/to/runlist.yaml"
       --halt-on-failure        : Indicates whether or not the failure to create a single Mart will cause the task to immediately stop.
 If not specified, the task will attempt to create all specified Marts, regardless of failures.
       --keep-on-failure        : Indicates whether or not the databases of failed Mart creations should be kept.
 If not specified, failed Marts will automatically have their databases deleted.
-      --leave-incomplete       : Indiciates whether or not to leave the status of Marts open.
+      --leave-incomplete       : Indicates whether or not to leave the status of Marts open.
 If not specified, Marts will automatically be marked as "complete", meaning they can be accessed by front-end users.
+      -p/--param=PARAM=VALUE   : Sets a Mart creation parameter value.
     <BLANKLINE>

     >>> no_timestamp_ctl('mart-create --owner=foo --definition=some_data')  # doctest: +ELLIPSIS